LedgerHQ/app-xrp/README.md

   - Unified UI across Ledger Nano S and Ledger Nano X

 ## User Interface
-The user interface primarily consists of the idle menu, the transaction review menu and the approval menu.
+The user interface primarily consists of the idle menu and the transaction review menu.

 ### Idle Menu
 Upon starting the app on your device you are immediately greeted by